 Her flagship charities work with disadvantaged children and she also champions environmental causes.
 Fostering interethnic harmony through promoting cultural understanding is of paramount importance to her.

-Lola Karimova-Tillyaeva was born in 1978 in Uzbekistan.
-She earned bachelor’s and master’s degrees in International Law from the University of World Economy and Diplomacy in Tashkent, and later received a doctorate degree in Psychology from Tashkent State University.
-From 2008 to 2018 she served as Uzbekistan’s envoy to UNESCO, and currently heads three major charitable organizations in Uzbekistan.
+Lola Tillyaeva earned her bachelor’s and master’s degrees in International Law from the University of World Economy and Diplomacy in Tashkent, Uzbekistan, in 2001, going on to receive a doctorate degree in Psychology from Tashkent State University in 2005.